kemsky/projection-tools/README.md

 ## Specifications (reusable predicates)

-Projection works but we have a problem: we do not reuse `Where(x => x.Active)` checks.
+Projections work but we have a problem: we do not reuse `Where(x => x.Active)` checks.
 There is one predicate in `UserController.GetUser` method and another in `UserDtoProjection`.

-This predicate can be more complex, often it is a combination of different predicates depending on business logic.
+This predicates can be more complex, often a combination of different predicates depending on business logic.

 There is a well-known specification pattern and there are many existing .NET implementations but they all share similar problems: